2giosangmitom/2giosangmitom.github.io/src/assets/blog/database_systems.md

 **Record**

 A _record_ (or _tuple_) represents a unique instance of the subject of a table.
 It is composed of entire set of fields in a table, regardless of whether the fields contain values.
 Because of the manner in which a table is defined, each record is identified throughout the database by a unique value in the primary key field of that record.
 Records are a key factor in understanding table relationships because you’ll need to know how a record in one table relates to other records in another table.

+**View**

+A _view_ is a "virtual" table composed of fields from one or more tables in the database.
+The tables that comprise the view are known as _base tables_.
+The relational model refers to a view as being "virtual" because it draws data from base tables rather than storing data on its own.
+In fact, the only information about a view that is stored in the database is its structure.
+Many major RDBMS programs support views and typically refer to them as _saved queries_.

+Views enable you to see the information in your database from many different aspects, providing you with a great amount of flexibility when you work with your data.
+You can create views in a variety of ways, and they are especially useful when you base them on multiple related tables.

+This is an important part so I will talk about views in a dedicated section.

+> [!NOTE]
+> Although every major database vendor supports the type of view I've described in this section, several vendors support what is known as an _indexed_ view.

+**Keys**

+Keys are special fields that play very specific roles within a table, and the type of key determines its purpose within the table.
+There are several types of keys a table may contain, but the two most significant ones are the _primary key_ and the _foreign key_.